nguyentimmy/Defender-XDR-Endpoint-Security/Sentinel Workbooks 📊/Incident Response Workbook/README.md

 Investigating one suspect entity traditionally means opening a dozen separate queries across process, registry, network, identity, and mailbox telemetry — then lining up timestamps by hand.
 During an active incident that setup work is the bottleneck, not the analysis.

-This collapses it into two parameterized views.
+This collapses it into parameterized views.
 It answers **is something wrong, what kind, and when** — which is exactly what the Digital Forensics workbook needs as input.

 ---